virusphy/Proxema/README.md

 'Cause here comes Proxema!"

 # Why did I do this?
 Isn't it obvious?
-I was bored as f- ... maybe we should keep this family-friendly shall we?
+I was bored as f- ... maybe we should keep this family-friendly, shall we?

 # My objectives
 I really want to develop my skills so that's why I posted this...I want people to test my virus and give me some suggestions!